As an Amazon Associate we earn a small commission from qualifying purchases.

 Cruisers are for babies and toddlers on the go.
-The diapers fit snug to allow them to move with ease, and as they aren’t bulky, they don’t get in the way of playing.
+The diapers fit snugly to allow them to move with ease and as they aren’t bulky, they don’t get in the way of playing.

 Easy Ups are training diapers for toddlers who are potty training.
 They can be pulled up and down like underwear, or torn off for nappy changing.
 They have a wetness indicator as well.
-There’s a variety of designs available.
+There are a variety of designs available.